Frieze or Plush Carpet?

 However, what many people don't realize is that a different type of carpet — frieze carpet—also provides a great-looking floor covering in most types of rooms and has the advantages of increased durability, ease of maintenance, and a classic look.

 What Is Frieze Carpet?

 Because the twists in the frieze carpet are extra tight, they also tend to have more durability than a plush carpet.
 The fibers keep their shape better over time and resist fraying.
 This durability especially proves true for frieze carpets made of nylon.
-This material will not only be extra long-lasting but will also have good stain and fading resistance.
+This material will be extra long-lasting and have good stain and fading resistance.

-The only thing you really need to do regularly to care for your frieze carpet is to vacuum it with a powerful vacuum (make sure to choose one without a beater bar).
-Ensure that it has enough suction to pull the dirt up from the base of the fibers, where it tends to collect.
-You may also want to consider having your frieze carpet professionally deep-cleaned twice a year, especially if you use it in high-traffic areas, but that is really the only extra maintenance you need to keep it looking its best.
+You only need to regularly care for your frieze carpet and vacuum it with a powerful vacuum (make sure to choose one without a beater bar).
+Ensure that it has enough suction to pull the dirt up from the fibers' base, where it tends to collect.
+You may also want to consider having your frieze carpet professionally deep-cleaned twice a year, especially if you use it in high-traffic areas, but that is the only extra maintenance you need to keep it looking its best.

 With the proper care and maintenance, your frieze carpet will look beautiful for many years after its initial installation.

 Many frieze carpets on the market today are made of sustainable and eco-friendly synthetic materials.
 For example, you'll often find them made out of polyethylene terephthalate (PET), which comes from recycled fabrics.
 So if choosing environmentally-friendly materials is important to you, you may want to consider looking for a frieze carpet in this particular material.

 Since frieze carpets are high-pile, they insulate rooms well during the colder months and also make good sound-reducing options for areas that may have noise that you want to lessen.